IKRunner/Advanced-Robotics/README.md

 # Advanced-Robotics-MEAM620
 Repository for for Advanced Robotics (MEAM 620, Spring 2020 Upenn)

-As a part of the MEAM 620 Advanced Robotics Course, Python code for the following was written:
+As a part of the MEAM 620 Advanced Robotics Course, Python code for the following projects was written:
-- TODO I
-- TODO II
+- PD Controller Simulator for Quadrotor Dynamics
+- A* Infinite Graph Path Planning Algorithm Implmentation
+- Controller and A* Integration

-## TODO I ##
+## PD Controller Simulator for Quadrotor Dynamics ##
 TODO

-## TODO II ##
+## A* Infinite Graph Path Planning Algorithm Implmentation ##
 TODO